superfly/docs/reference/private-networking.html.md

 * Your app can't use DNS
 * You're using 3rd party software, like a database, that doesn't support round-robin DNS entries
-* Your want to limit access to specific ports/services in your app from other Fly organizations
+* You want to limit access to specific ports/services in your app from other Fly organizations
 * You private service needs advanced proxy features like TLS termination or proxy protocol support

 The general flow for setting this up is: